#1: Always popular, the John Boos R03 reversible maple cutting board. Extra large with 24" x 18" surface.

 Wood Cutting Boards (maple, oak, cherry, walnut, etc)

-By far the most popular material for cutting boards, most wooden boards are either made up of glued flat grail or end blocks of wood.
+Wood is by far the most popular material for cutting boards.
+Most wood cutting boards are either made up of glued up edge grain or end grain blocks of wood.
 The main reason you should never place a wooden board into your dishwasher is that the prolonged exposure to heat and water will cause your cutting board to warp and crack.
-Not only will it be difficult to chop on a warped board, but cracks are a breeding ground for bacteria, mold and other microbes that feed on trapped food particles and water.
+Not only will it be difficult to chop on a warped board, but cracks in the wood are a breeding ground for bacteria, mold and other microbes that feed on trapped food particles and water.

 Plastic Cutting Boards

-The major benefit of plastic boards are that you can put plastic cutting boards in the dishwasher, as they will not warp or crack (minus the thin plastic sheets).
+The major benefit of plastic cutting boards is that you can put plastic cutting boards in the dishwasher, as they will not warp or crack (minus the thin plastic sheets).
 This is actually the recommended method for plastic cutting boards, as there is generally more knife scarring with plastic boards, which lead to more nooks and crannies for bacteria to hide in.
+Note that not all dishwashers

 The other option if a dish washer isn’t available or preferred, is to clean with hot water and soap as usual, then dunk your board in bleach or vinegar sanitizing solution for a few minutes.
 Unlike a wood board, you can leave your plastic board in for as long as you want, though 5 minutes is probably all you need to make sure that it’s properly sanitized.